Sequence of Return Risk

 Common Misunderstandings

-Sequence of return risk is often confused with market timing or short term volatility.
+Sequence of return risk is often confused with market timing or short-term volatility.
 It is neither.

 It does not require extreme market crashes to matter.
-Modest declines combined with consistent withdrawals can be enough to cause long term damage.
+Modest declines combined with consistent withdrawals can be enough to cause long-term damage.

 How Retirement Planning Addresses This Risk

+Effective retirement planning acknowledges that risk changes over time.
+The years just before and after retirement are the most fragile.
 Strategies often focus on managing cash flow and flexibility rather than maximizing returns alone.
 The goal is to reduce forced selling during market declines.

-The emphasis shifts from chasing performance to preserving optionality.
+The emphasis shifts from

 Why This Risk Is Often Overlooked

 Many projections rely on average returns and smooth assumptions.
-While useful for long range modeling, averages hide the impact of timing.
+While useful for long-range modeling, averages hide the impact of timing.
+Sequence of return risk is less intuitive because it challenges the idea that long-term investing always smooths outcomes.

+In retirement, time works differently.
 As longevity increases and retirements span multiple decades, the consequences of early decisions become more pronounced.

 The Wealthspan Perspective

-From a wealthspan perspective, the objective is not simply to make money last.
+From a Wealthspan perspective, the objective is not simply to make money last.
 It is to sustain freedom, flexibility, and choice over time.

 Sequence of return risk directly affects that outcome.
 A plan that survives early stress preserves agency.
 A plan that is damaged early often forces permanent tradeoffs later.